kennythecanary/cv/README.md

   - #### Python

-    - [Steelmaking Process Analysis](https://github.com/kennythecanary/data-science-portfolio/blob/main/data_visualization/steelmaking/steelmaking_viz.ipynb): Simple tests and visualizations that aim to show main stages of the steelmaking process and their impact on a defect rate.
+    - [Steelmaking Process Analysis](https://github.com/kennythecanary/data-science-portfolio/blob/main/data_visualization/steelmaking/steelmaking_viz.ipynb): Stats tests and visualizations that aim to show main stages of the steelmaking process and their impact on a defect rate.

   - #### R